65 Truly Extraordinary Uses for Household Staples You Already Own

 Kool-Aid unclogs a dishwasher

 Soap scum can block pipes in dishwashers, causing the machines to not drain properly or even break down.
 Before you pay a plumber, pour Kool-Aid mix into the detergent dish and run a regular cycle with the machine empty.
 (Any color is generally fine, but if the thought of adding red powder to a white machine makes you shudder, stick to lighter shades.)
 The Kool-Aid’s citric acid removes soap scum.
+Check out these extraordinary uses for nail polish remover.

 Alka-Seltzer cleans coffeemakers